garrandall/popular-music-data/tracks/i-d-just-love-to-lay-you-down-barrett-baber.md

-There's so many ways your sweet love's made this house into a home You've got a way of doing little things that really turn me on Like standing in the kitchen In your faded cotton gown Oh, darling how i'd love to lay you down
+There's so many ways your sweet love's made this house into a home You've got a way of doing little things that really turn me on Like standing in the kitchen In your faded cotton gown Oh, darling how I'd love to lay you down
 Lay you down and softly whisper
 Pretty love words in your ear
 Lay you down and tell you all the things a woman loves to hear